 Now, black money is slowing coming back into real estate.
 Want to know more on real estate?
 We at IndianMoney.com will make it easy for you.
 Just give us a missed call on 022 6181 6111 to explore our unique Free Advisory Service.
-IndianMoney.com is not a seller of any financial products.
-We only provide FREE financial advice / education to ensure that you are not mis-guided while buying any kind of financial products.
+IndianMoney.com website.
+IndianMoney.com offers Free, Unbiased and on-call financial advice on Insurance, Mutual Funds, Real Estate, Loans, Bank Accounts and capital markets.

 Black money is slowly seeping into the luxury segment in real estate in India.
 The problem....It's just 6 months since demonetization and black money is slowly making a comeback in real estate....at least in the luxury segment.

 The luxury/premier segment, accounts for 9 - 10% of the total real estate sector in India.
 Black money is coming back into apartments and villas, which cost over 3 Crores.
 If you buy a luxury apartment costing crores of rupees, you would have to make part payment in black and part payment in white.
 This is simply replacing old 500 and 1000 rupee notes with new 500 and 2000 rupee notes.

 Just a change in currency in black money.....Everything else remains the same.
 Do you think black money has entered the premier segment?

 When PM Modi scrapped 500 and 1000 rupee notes on November 8th, 2016, you and other citizens with black money hidden in these old notes, rushed to friends in need....The real estate brokers.